pmsaue0/oh-my-zsh-settings/README.md

 ```
 ( 2 ) Clone or download my settings repo, then cd to wherever you have cloned this oh-my-zsh-settings repo

-( 3 ) copy the .zshrc and .zsh-theme files to your home dir with these commands
+( 3 ) copy the .zshrc and .zsh-theme files to your home dir with these commands:
 ```
 cp ~/.zshrc ~/.zshrc.orig
 cp .zshrc ~